 LRAP III is designed to work in conjunction with the federal government's Public Service Loan Forgiveness Program to promote and facilitate careers in public interest law.

-Georgetown Law students who work for U.S.-based government agencies or nonprofit 501(c)(3) organizations for 10 years after graduation in a legally related capacity (JD degree must be preferred or required), and whose LRAP qualifying income remain less than $75,000* receive the maximum benefit.
+Georgetown Law students who work for U.S.-based government agencies or nonprofit 501(c)(3) organizations for 10 years after graduation in a legally related capacity (JD degree must be preferred or required), and whose current LRAP qualifying income remain less than $75,000* receive the maximum benefit.
 Georgetown Law benefits continue on a diminishing basis for incomes exceeding $75,000*.

 Under the federal law, federally guaranteed loans can be repaid, after graduation, through either the Pay As Your Earn (PAYE)** or Income-Based Repayment (IBR) plan that generally limits repayment to approximately 6.67% or 10%, respectively, of the borrower’s annual income.
 At the end of 10 years of public service, the federal government will forgive the remaining balance.